Healthy Coffee Creamer without the Side Effects of Cream

 - Flavor and nutrition derived from the source ingredient

 We don’t believe this is too idealistic, yet few coffee creamers meet all of these criteria.
 Two exceptions come from Elmhurst: plant-based creamers made from a certain (entirely safe) ingredient; and a barista series, which includes an oat milk that performs like dairy in lattes and cappuccinos.
 Oat and Almond Barista Editions, joined by their cousin Milked Cashews, are unique in achieving a luxurious microfoam and satiny texture without the addition of any oils.
-Our other creamer with a certain ingredient is just plain unique.

 Coffee Creamer Flavors